a-reisberg/typebase-lite/README.md

 Currently, it supports the following features: Map views (Reduce will come soon), queries and live queries.
 It works on both Android and the standard JVM.
 Since it's just a thin wrapper, any unsupported feature can be done directly with Couchbase lite.

 It's a work in progress.
-The api's might change without any prior warning.
-There's much to be improved and **you** are very welcome to give comments/suggestions or to contribute!
+The api might change without any prior warning.
+There's much to be improved and **you** are very welcome to try out, give comments/suggestions, and contribute!

+> Note: We do not aim to wrap all features of Couchbase lite.
+Rather, our current goal is to provide a minimal and composable set of functionalities that improve the type-safety of Couchbase lite.
+Thus, if type-safety is not an issue for a feature X, X should be used directly via Couchbase lite's api.

 ##Why?